Skip to main content

 You are now ready to launch your first Hive experiment by calling:

-Adding a - suffix to the experiment name appends a random unique ID to it.
+The - suffix on experiment_name in the YAML appends a random unique ID.
 We recommend using this to avoid clashes where two experiments share the same name.

 5